pulibrary/dls-handbook/work_cycles.md

 ### Work Cycle Planning

-Occurs Tuesday at 3:00 PM eastern of Research & Maintenance week.
+Occurs Tuesday at 3:00 PM eastern of Planning & Spin-Down week.
 Participants are members of DLS and the product owner for the upcoming project.

 #### Goals

 1. Review the [Work Cycle Board](https://app.zenhub.com/workspaces/dls-work-cycle-613924a1df719e0013b678b0/board?repos=98223070)
     and determine the tickets which will be undertaken in the next two weeks.
-Give them the 'work-cycle' label.
+Give them the 'work-cycle' label, ensure they're [well specified](./issues), and move them to Ready.
 1. If this is a feature sprint, PO will identify one ticket which is a meaningful enhancement to an existing feature for users.
 Give it the work-cycle label.
-1. Determine if there's any research to be done to validate that the work can happen in the following two weeks.

 **Work Cycle Board**:
 [Zenhub](https://app.zenhub.com/workspaces/dls-work-cycle-613924a1df719e0013b678b0/board?repos=98223070)